neondatabase/website/content/docs/introduction/extra-usage.md

 ### Example 1: Steady extra storage usage

-This example illustrates how steady extra storage usage is billed.
+This example illustrates how a steady amount of extra storage usage is billed.

+**Plan**: Scale
 **Period:** June 1st – June 30th
 **Usage:** Steady at 55 GiB throughout the month